GandhiNovember 30, 1982

-Set against the background of the 1984 Miner's Strike, Billy Elliot is an 11 year old boy who stumbles out of the boxing ring and onto the ballet floor.
-He faces many trials and triumphs as he strives to conquer his family's set ways, inner conflict, and standing on his toes!
+Set against the background of the 1984 Miners' Strike, 11-year-old Billy Elliot stumbles out of the boxing ring and onto the ballet floor.
+He faces many trials and triumphs as he strives to conquer his family's set ways, inner conflict, and standing on his toes.

 A powerful railroad executive, Dagny Taggart, struggles to keep her business alive while society is crumbling around her.
 Based on the 1957 novel by Ayn Rand.

 The ReplacementsAugust 7, 2000

 Maverick old-guard coach Jimmy McGinty is hired in the wake of a players' strike to help the Washington Sentinels advance to the playoffs.
 But that impossible dream hinges on whether his replacements can hunker down and do the job.
 So, McGinty dusts off his secret dossier of ex-players who never got a chance (or screwed up the one they were given) and knits together a bad-dream team of guys who just may give the Sentinels their title shot.